openethereum/openethereum.github.io/Private-development-chain.md

 parity --config dev
 ```

-An address containing a lot of Ether (`0x00a329c0648769a73afac7f9381e08fb43dbea72`) has automatically added with a password being an empty string.
+An address containing a lot of Ether (`0x00a329c0648769a73afac7f9381e08fb43dbea72`) will be automatically added after startup with it's password being an empty string.

 ## Customizing the development chain